JordanSamhi/AndroLog/README.md

 ### :wrench: Installing the tool

+➡️ Before compiling AndroLog, make sure to set the paths to zipalign and apksigner in the config.properties file located in `src/main/resources/`

 <pre>
 cd AndroLog
 mvn clean install
 </pre>

 ### :computer: Using the tool

-🔧 Before using AndroLog, make sure to set the paths to zipalign and apksigner in the config.properties file located in `src/main/resources/`

-Usage:

 <pre>
 java -jar AndroLog/target/androlog-0.1-jar-with-dependencies.jar <i>options</i>